das-labor/badge-2021/README.md

 make FW=firmware-image.bin erase flash
 ```

 You can pass down parameters.
-For further options, please look at `Maefile`.
+For further options, please look at `Makefile`.

 **NOTE: One common board is the MH-ET LIVE ESP32 MiniKit.
 In order to flash it,
 you need to short `GPIO0` to `GND` and use the assigned /dev/ttyACM{n} device.**